 - Less nausea

 A general anesthetic is not without its risk and side effects.
 Some of the possible complications of this type of anesthesia include:

 · Muscle twitching

 · Sore throat

 · Short term memory loss

 · Allergic reaction to the anesthesia

-Making a decision between removing your wisdom teeth with basic local anesthesia versus sedation dentistry is not an easy one.
-Ultimately, it will come down to your own anxiety and tolerance levels.
-Sit down and talk with your dental professional, so that the best decision can be made for your individual case.
+Deciding between removing your wisdom teeth with basic local anesthesia versus sedation dentistry is not an easy one.
+Ultimately, it will come down to your anxiety and tolerance levels.
+So sit down and talk with your dental professional to make the best decision for your case.